lambduli/resin/README.md

 2. [Artificial Intelligence: A Modern Approach](https://aima.cs.berkeley.edu)

-The first book is the where the source code comes from.
-It has been only slightly modified to end up being as close to the book's implementation as possible while having a little bit different approach.
+The first book is where the source code comes from.
+It has been only slightly modified to end up being as close to the book's implementation as possible while having a slightly different approach.
 The book seems to be using the resolution to prove or rather find contradictions in a single formula.
-This tool handles statements in a form of a logical entailment.
+This tool handles statements in the form of a logical entailment.

 The second book's chapters 7 - 9 contain a lot of information.
-The whole book is a good starting place for beginners in the topic, however, sometimes the book does not go into much details regarding some operations—one must use different resource for that, perhaps the first book.
+The whole book is a good starting place for beginners in the topic, however, sometimes the book does not go into much detail regarding some operations—one must use a different resource for that, perhaps the first book.

 > In a future, I might write a short write-up about the implementation, all the differences between the code in the book and the one here and how the "trick" from the second book (to produce constructive proofs if applicable) fits into the framework.